amayaea/business_finder/README.md

 # Run the client & server with concurrently
 npm run dev

-# Run the Express server only
-npm run server

-# Run the React client only
-npm run client

 # Server runs on http://localhost:5000 and client on http://localhost:3000
 ```